carter-yagemann/vmi-unpack/README.md

 ./bin/unpack [options]

 Required arguments:
-    -d <domain_name>         name of VM to unpack from -r <rekall_file>         path to rekall file
+    -d <domain_name>         Name of VM to unpack from.
+    -r <rekall_file>         Path to rekall file.
-    -o <output_dir>          directory to dump layers into
+    -o <output_dir>          Directory to dump layers into.

 One of the following must be provided:
-    -p <pid>                 unpack process with provided PID -n <process_name>        unpack process with provided name
+    -p <pid>                 Unpack process with provided PID.
+    -n <process_name>        Unpack process with provided name.

 Optional arguments:
-    -f                       also follow children created by target process
+    -f                       Also follow children created by target process.
+    -i <exec_bin>            Fix layer headers based on provided executable.
+                             This image is NOT executable.
 ```

 ## Output